Last updated on April 27th, 2020

 Two Types of Brokers

-The advent of technology makes almost, if not, all aspect of investing painlessly smooth.
+The advent of technology makes almost, if not, all aspects of investing painlessly smooth.

 Online stockbrokers make investing easier for everyone.

 Aside from that, they charge you smaller commissions compared to live brokers.
 (That means savings for you!)